pypy/pypy/pypy/doc/windows.rst

 the name of a valid gcc-derivative compiler, i.e. x86_64-w64-mingw32-gcc for the 64 bit compiler creating a 64 bit target.

-libffi for the mingw32 compiler
+libffi for the mingw compiler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To enable the _rawffi (and ctypes) module, you need to compile a mingw32
+To enable the _rawffi (and ctypes) module, you need to compile a mingw
 version of libffi.
 Here is one way to do this, wich should allow you to try
 to build for win64 or win32: